-The basic (slightly over-simplified, see below) idea of our new approach is very natural and it is to prove \Theoremref{th:sub-criticalcoupledExistence} \textit{together} with statement~\ref{statement:coupledsub2} of \Theoremref{th:sub-criticalcoupledEstimates} --- as opposed to \textit{first} proving \Theoremref{th:sub-criticalcoupledExistence} and \textit{then} \Theoremref{th:sub-criticalcoupledEstimates}, as it has been done traditionally.
-More specifically, we shall \textit{not} solve the singular initial value problem outlined in \Sectionref{sec:SetupSIVP} for the evolution equations \textit{directly} (this is why our new approach could be labeled as \textit{indirect}).
-Instead we shall first construct solutions of the singular initial value problem in \Sectionref{sec:SetupSIVP} only to a truncated form of the evolution equations.
-These are \textit{almost} the ``truncated equations'' considered in statement~\ref{statement:coupledsub2} of \Theoremref{th:sub-criticalcoupledEstimates}; see Step~1 below.
-For reasons we explain later it does not seem to be possible to use the \textit{actual} ``truncated evolution equations'' for this argument.
-Only after this has been achieved, we shall consider the \textit{full} evolution equations in Step~2 below.
-The singular initial value problem, which we consider there, is defined by using the solutions in Step~1 as the leading-order terms.
+The basic idea of our new approach is very natural: roughly speaking it is to prove \Theoremref{th:sub-criticalcoupledExistence} and statement~\ref{statement:coupledsub2} of \Theoremref{th:sub-criticalcoupledEstimates} simultaneously --- as opposed to \textit{first} proving \Theoremref{th:sub-criticalcoupledExistence} and \textit{then} \Theoremref{th:sub-criticalcoupledEstimates}, as it has been done traditionally.
+More specifically, we will \textit{not} solve the singular initial value problem outlined in \Sectionref{sec:SetupSIVP} for the evolution equations \textit{directly} (this is why our new approach could be called ``indirect'').
+Instead we will first construct solutions of the singular initial value problem in \Sectionref{sec:SetupSIVP} only to a truncated form of the evolution equations.
+These are (almost) the ``truncated equations'' considered in statement~\ref{statement:coupledsub2} of \Theoremref{th:sub-criticalcoupledEstimates}; see Step~1 below.
+Only after this has been achieved, we will consider the \textit{full} evolution equations in Step~2 below.
+The singular initial value problem, which we consider there, is defined by using the solutions in Step~1 as the leading-order term.
 It turns out that this indeed resolves the technical problem above and allows us to consider the full interval $(0,1)$ for $k$.
 Roughly speaking, in this way we provide an ``improved leading-order term'' for the singular initial value problem in full analogy to the iterative approach by \cite{Rendall:2000ki,Stahl:2002bv} in Step~1 which is used then used in Step~2, but in a completely non-iterative fashion and without loss of regularity.

-We have mentioned before that the analysis is significantly simpler in the (half-)polarized case, i.e., when $Q_*=const$.
+Let us also briefly recall our previous claim that the analysis is significantly simpler in the half-polarized case, i.e., when $Q_*=const$.
 Now we can understand one particular reason for this claim.
-Since the restriction $k\in (0,3/4)$ found above is a consequence of the operator $\FGVTwoOne{\cdot}$, which is identically zero in this case, the problem disappears when $Q_*=const$.
+Since the restriction $k\in (0,3/4)$ found above is a consequence of the properties of the operator $\FGVTwoOne{\cdot}$, which is however identically zero in this case, the problem disappears when $Q_*=const$.

-As in \Sectionref{sec:foestimates}, we continue to give details for the case $\Gamma>0$ and only a few remarks regarding the case $\Gamma=0$.